CitrineInformatics/citrine-python/docs/source/data_extraction.rst

 A :class:`~citrine.ara.variables.Variable` object specifies how to select a piece of data from each Material History.
 Thus, it performs the first part of a mapping from the set of Material Histories to columns in the Ara table.
+A :class:`~citrine.ara.variables.Variable` is addressed locally (within a definition) by a ``name``.
+A :class:`~citrine.ara.variables.Variable` is also labeled with ``headers``, which is a list of strings so that when variables are displayed, their relationship to other variables can be expressed.
+In the example below, a hardness measurement might also be performed, and it might have ``headers = ["Product", "Hardness"]`` since it is a measurement of the same object.

 .. code-block:: python